javadsabbagh/kata-rust/RustPrimer/coding-style/style.md

 let i: isize = mem::transmute(Option(0));
 ```

-### 在 crate 级重新导出最重要的类型。
+### Re-export the most important types at the crate level.

-Crates `pub use` 最常见的类型为方便，因此，客户端不必记住或写 crate 的模块结构以使用这些类型。
+Crates `pub use` the most common types as a convenience, so clients don't have to remember or write the crate's module structure to use these types.

-### 类型和操作在一起定义。
+### Types and operations are defined together.

-类型定义和使用它们的函数/模块应该在同一模块中定义，类型出现在函数/模块前面。
+Type definitions and functions/modules that use them should be defined in the same module, with types appearing before functions/modules.